 For most parents, the moments of reading books to their children are some of the most treasured memories.
-Moms enjoy the quite of reading to their children, and dads love the soft snuggles before bedtime.
-What a great way to end the day than to spend it reading to your child!
-A question, however, remains.
-Are you making the most of reading aloud to your children.
+Moms enjoy the quiet of reading to their children, and dads love the soft snuggles before bedtime.
+Let’s make these tender moments even more impactful by making the most of reading to your children.

-Each of these periods provides parents with opportunities to teach important reading behaviors; things that all active readers do.
+Each of these periods provides parents and teachers with opportunities to teach important reading behaviors; things that all active readers do.
 These are called reading strategies and skills and they are vital to success in reading comprehension.
 Modeling such behaviors teaches your child how to read effectively and getting started may be even easier than anticipated.

 - Ask your child to look at the cover of the book and explain what he/she thinks it is about.

 - “In this picture it looks like the fire bell at the station is ringing.
-See how the fire fighters and putting on their gear?
+See how the firefighters and putting on their gear?
 It looks like they have gotten a call.”

-- Read the story in a natural voice.
-Read slowing as though you are speaking to your child, and with slightly exaggerated expressions, and voices are always fun, too.
+- Read slowly as though you are speaking to your child, and with slightly exaggerated expressions.

 - “The firefighters turn on their sirens because there is an emergency.
 That means someone needs their help really, really badly.”

 - Point out details in the illustrations to help your child visualize the story.

 - “Oh, no!
 A cat is stuck on the top floor of that burning building.
 What do you think the firefighters will do?”

-When appropriate, stop to check or revise those predictions.
+- When appropriate, stop to check or revise those predictions.

 - Once a child is closer to preschool age (three years), he/she can begin to answer how and why questions, which are more open ended.

 - It is ok to use the illustrations and walk through the book again.

 - Ask your child what his/her favorite parts were.
 Then, share yours.

 - “I think it would take a lot of bravery to help someone like the firefighters did.
 I bet they were a little scared, but they were brave and saved that kitty anyway.
 Have you been brave before?”

 - If desired, do an extension activity relating back to the story, such as a science experiment, craft, or small world play.

 They naturally participate in reading strategies and develop reading skills that are formally taught in schools and research based curricula.
 This jump start in reading is beneficial to all children and don’t be surprised if once you start incorporating these strategies that your child may begin asking to read the same story over and over again.
 His understanding of the story has increased, thus making it more enjoyable to read or listen to stories and that is motivating.